martanne/bitpixie/README.md

 ### SMB Server

-Start a SMB server from where the `create-bcd.bat` attack script can be downloaded from and the resulting, device-specific BCD can be uploaded to.
+Start a SMB server from where the `create-bcd-linux.bat` attack script can be downloaded from and the resulting, device-specific BCD can be uploaded to.
 Impacket's `smbserver.py` works great for that:

 ```
 cd pxe && ./start-smb.sh